glut23/webvtt-py/docs/usage.rst

     webvtt = WebVTT().read('captions.vtt')

     # we can iterate over the captions
-    for caption in webvtt.captions:
+    for caption in webvtt:
         print(caption.start)  # start timestamp in text format print(caption.end)  # end timestamp in text format print(caption.text)  # caption text

-    # you can also iterate over the caption lines
+    # you can also iterate over the lines of a particular caption
-    for line in webvtt.captions[0].lines:
+    for line in webvtt[0].lines:
         print(line)